DakJaniels/FancyActionBarPlus/README.md

 #### QUICKSLOT DISPLAY SETTINGS

 Options for customizing the display of the quickslot.
-Options in this menu include settings to show or hide the cooldown duration for the slotted item (default: ON), as well as to set the timer font, font size, style, color (default: Tangerine), and vertical and horizontal alignment of the cooldown timer within the slot (default: upper middle center).
+Options in this menu include settings to show or hide the cooldown duration for the slotted item (default: ON), as well as to set the timer font, font size, style, color (default: Tangerine), and vertical and horizontal alignment of the cooldown timer within the slot (default: upper middle center), and the quickslot stack count font style.

 ### KEYBOARD & GAMEPAD SHARED